monkphin/PokeBattle/README.md

 # User Experience

-PokeBattle is an online toptrumps like game created to allow fans of the Pokemon series and TopTrumps games to have a single player game that can be played online.
+PokeBattle is an online Top Trumps like game created to allow fans of the Pokemon series and TopTrumps games to have a single player game that can be played online.
 Due to the nature of the game and the IP, the site needs to be relatively simplistic in its display as well as using a bright, simple colour pallette.

+## Site Owner goals
+- To provide a fun game for visitors to engage with.
+- For the game to be visually appealing
+- For the game to be simplistic to play but able to present a challenge to players
+- The site should have an easy to navigate structure that responds to the device its accessed from.
+- For social and professional channels to be signposted.
+- To have some level of accessability built into the game.

+## Visitor Goals
+- For the game to be easy to play.
+- For the game to keep me informed of whats happening.
+- To be able to play the game on any device I choose to access it from.
+- To have access to the site owners socials so I can follow them and see what else they may be working on.
+- For the site to be easy to use irrespective of the device I access it from
+- To be able to use some form of keyboard input

+# User Stories

+## Site Owner
+## Site Owner
+1. As the site owner, I want the site to be responsive to allow users to access it and have the best experience from any device.
+2. As the site owner, I want players to need to enter their name so that the game can respond more personally to them.
+3. As the site owner, I want some degree of accessability to be considered in the way the site works so that the site can be used by people who may have accessibility issues.
+4. As the site owner, I want the game to use randomly derived stats, so that I can limit the amount of research needed to generate the card data, allow the data to be card theme agnostic and to ensure no two games are the same.
+5. As the site owner I want the player stats to be shown to the player but not be able to see the opponents until after they have picked so they know which stats have which values to pick when playing but are unable to see the opponents stats so they do not know the best options.
+6. As the site owner, I would like the decks to be randomly shuffled so that the player and computer can have different hands.
+7. As the site owner, I want to ensure that the cards are removed from the deck as each players hand is created and the player is made aware of hand sizes so that they may better experience the game.
+8. As the site owner, I want to ensure the game page cannot be accessed without having a name saved by the game so that the player is presented with the rules and I know they cannot bypass the page displaying them.
+9. As the site owner, I want to ensure the game cannot be made to function in a way that causes issues with game play.
+10. As the site owner I want the player to be able to find my social media links so they can connect with me and follow for other projects I'm working on or for new game play and site features.

+## Site Visitor
+11. As a site visitor, I want the gameplay to be relatively simplistic, so I can enjoy the game without having to remember complex rules.
+12. As a site visitor, I want to be able to play the game against a computer opponent, so I can play solo.
+13. As a site visitor, I want to be able to pick and choose which card statistics I am comparing with the opponents card and these to be visible to me, so I can have some choice of outcome.
+14. As a site visitor, I would like the site to render well on any device I should choose to access it from.
+So I can play the game irrespective of the device.
+15. As a site visitor.
+I want to be able to go back to the home page, to allow me to exit the game without leaving the site.
+16. As a site visitor, I want to be able to quickly find out how to play the game so that I can enjoy the game without having to look anything up.
+17. As a site visitor I want to know how to can find the owner of the site so that I can find out if they have new features coming.
+18. As a site visitor, I would like to see the outcome of each round, so I can better see how the round was won or lost.

 # Design
-The design needed to be realtively simplistic, reflecting the nature of the game and IP in use.
+The design needed to be relatively simplistic, reflecting the nature of the game and IP in use.
 Ideally with minimal moving content, with the pertinent data, such as cards, output etc all being visible on a single screen.
 This meant using CSS query selectors to allow for the cards to be displayed side by side when shifting resolutions.
 Since on smaller screens any other card positioning would result in some data being pushed off the bottom.
-Overall the design has been kept deliberartely clean and simple in order to not distract from the main content.
+Overall the design has been kept deliberately clean and simple in order to not distract from the main content.
 With areas of note being called out in bounding boxes that sit above the background.
 Initial testing was done with drop shadows on these elements and the cards.
-However it was deccided that the shaows detracted from the overall clean look and could lead to potential distraction due to the UI being a little too busy.
+However it was decided that the shadows detracted from the overall clean look and could lead to potential distraction due to the UI being a little too busy.

 ## Wireframes: